 - Staff replacement due to turnover

-As a result, employers have an important role in preventing workplace violence.
-There are many different strategies employers can use to prevent violence, including the ones below compiled from the FBI, SHRM and Business Management Daily.
+As a result, employers have an important role in workplace violence prevention.
+There are many different ways to prevent workplace violence that employers can use including the ones below compiled from the FBI, SHRM and Business Management Daily.

-- Adopt a formal workplace violence prevention policy and program, and communicate it to employees.
+- Adopt a formal workplace violence prevention training policy and program, and communicate it to employees.